Images: © depositphotos.com/ajafoto and AntonMatyukha

 However, the claims in the supposed warning are utter nonsense.
 Both mangos and coke are products that are consumed by a great many people all around the world every single day.
 And, they will very often be consumed together.
 Given the popularity of the two products, a great many people in many different locations would have died from consuming them if the poison claims were true.
 Yet, there are no credible news or medical reports that support the claims that people have died after drinking coke and eating mangos.
 And, of course, if the claims were true, official warnings about consuming the products together would be widely publicised via food and drink labels and websites, government health advisories, and news reports all around the world.

 There is no scientific basis to the claim that aerated soft drink and mangos can somehow magically combine to create a deadly poison.
 It seems likely that the callous prankster who launch this silly hoax simply made up the story.
-It is quite similar to another recent hoax that falsely claims that consuming Mentos and Coke together leads to instant death from cyanide poisoning.
+It is quite similar to another long-running hoax that falsely claims that consuming Mentos and Coke together leads to instant death from cyanide poisoning.

 Sharing this hoax warning will do nothing other than spread fear and alarm.
 If the hoax comes your way, do not share it on your networks.
 And, please let the sender know that the claims in the warning are untrue.